-This study shows that EI in leaders encourages conscientiousness and altruism in followers.
-Thus, leaders who can identify and manage their own emotions and those of others create more sincere and helpful followers in their organizations.
-It also demonstrates the enormous impact the EI of a leader has on follower behavior at the work place.
+This study shows that emotional intelligence in leaders encourages conscientiousness, civic virtue and altruism in followers.
+Thus, leaders who can identify and manage their own emotions and those of others, create more sincere and helpful followers in their organizations.
+It also demonstrates the enormous impact the emotional intelligence of a leader has on follower behavior at the work place.
 Organizations can use this knowledge to their advantage.
 By encouraging EQ, they can enhance the desirable role behavior in the members of their organization.